falsandtru/pjax-api/gh-pages/index.md

   areas: [
     // Try the first query.
     '#header, #primary',
-    // Retry with the second query when the first query doesn't match.
+    // Retry using the second query if the first query doesn't match.
     '#container',
     // Retry.
     'body'